jharrisqub16/rubiks/README.md

 # Computer Vision based solver for Rubik's Cube Robot
-This is a python based Computer Vision project (with accompanying GUI) to operate Rubik's Cube solving robots.
+This is a python based Computer Vision project to operate Rubik's Cube solving robots.
+Accompanying GUI included running on Electron JS with REACT JS integration.

+Initial development in 2018 by David Ball and built upon in 2023 by Jake Harris.
 In association with Queens University Belfast.

 ## Operation